Publishing Your Recipes

 Publishing via RSS/Atom Feed

-For blog-based recipe sharing, create an RSS or Atom feed.
+For blog-based sharing, create an Atom feed pointing to your .cook files:

 <?xml version="1.0" encoding="utf-8"?>